onuragtas/advanced_audio_manager/README.md

 }
 ```
 ## Credit
-this plugin is a continuation and improvement of flutter_audio_manager plugin.
+this plugin is a continuation and improvement of nullcheck_audio_manager plugin.

 thanks to: letmaker.com